-Positive evolution would be the best way to describe the development of Quebec's mining industry over the past several years.
-The prestigious annual survey of mining companies, conducted by the Fraser Institute, perfectly reflects this trend, with Quebec gradually improving its appeal as an investment destination for the industry: from 24th in the world in 2013, to 10th in 2014, to 8th in 2015.
-This report will analyze why and how these positive changes occurred, and see what role the province will assume for itself in the future.
-Keeping these facts in mind, we arrive in present-day Québec, a mining jurisdiction traditionally known for its exceptional gold and iron ore reserves situated in the north of the province in regions such as Abitibi-Témiscamingue (gold), and the Labrador Trough (iron ore); gold is trading at roughly US\$1,250/oz, while iron ore prices are hovering at US\$60/mt.
+Presently, saying that the global mining industry has been experiencing a very long downturn does not constitute news for anyone, anywhere, anymore.
+Every commodity has had its ups and downs.
+We remember gold companies starving for cash when the extravagant US\$2000-per-ounce (oz) prices started plummeting in 2013, but we must also not forget that back then, iron ore producers were expanding operations around the world, based on high demand from China and a price point of around US\$150 per metric ton (mt).
+Keeping these facts in mind, we arrive in present-day Québec, a mining jurisdiction traditionally known for its exceptional gold and iron ore reserves situated in the north of the province, in regions such as Abitibi-Témiscamingue (gold), and the Labrador Trough (iron ore.
+Gold is trading at roughly US\$1,250/oz, while iron ore prices are hovering at US\$60/mt.
 So is it all doom and gloom for "La Belle Province" and its miners?
 Quite simply put: no, not at all.

-Many developments have been occurring within Québec's internal structure in the last five years.
+Many developments have been occurring within Québec's internal structure since 2013.
 The accomplishment with the biggest impact was the adoption of Bill 70, "An Act to amend the Mining Act," which cleared the waters for many potential investors.
 "With Bill 70 finally being passed in December 2013, the whole legislative uncertainty is now gone.
 The actual amendments are quite subtle, so there were little changes to the daily operations of mining companies," stated Eric Levy, partner at Osler, Hosking, & Harcourt LLP.

+Norman Champigny, president of Sphrinx Resources, a company that has recently been busy acquiring and exploring high grade metamorphic terrains in the State, concurred: "The fact that we have a stable legislation now, one that will not change for many years to come, is a very positive thing."
 As always, politics also played a major role in the metamorphosis of Québec's attractiveness as a mining jurisdiction.
 On April 7 2014, the Liberal Party won a provincial majority government of 70 seats in the National Assembly of Québec, with the conservative Parti Québecois coming in second, with 30 seats.
 "The election of a new provincial government has had a good impact.
 The dialogue between the industry and the authorities has improved, there is a better general mood within the sector and investors now view Québec as once again being open for business," said Levy.